shipt/py-volley/docs/docs/connectors/overview.md

 # Connectors

 Connectors are specific implementations of producers and consumers.
 They handle the direct read, write, delete, or even update with a data store.
 Volley currently supports connectors for Kafka and RSMQ.
-Consumers and consumers are all concrete implementations of a base class, `volley.connectors.base.BaseConsumer` and `volley.connectors.base.BaseProducer`
+Consumers and producers are each concrete implementations of a base class, `volley.connectors.base.BaseConsumer` and `volley.connectors.base.BaseProducer`.
+Inherit these two classes to get started building your own connectors.

 ## Consumers